o The list of gardens is typically available as a downloadable PDF a month in advance, and we provide a link to a Google Maps app.

 We would prefer that gardeners be present to greet visitors and answer questions but understand if that is not possible.

-Gardeners: So many of us have been spending a lot of time in our gardens, and this is a chance to showcase the beauty of our neighborhoods and build community.
+Gardeners: This is an opportunity to showcase your hard work, the beauty of our neighborhoods, and to build community.
 Please keep an estimate of the total cost of getting your garden ready for GardenWalk so that we can show funders the economic impact the event has on the local economy.

 Please note that we welcome gardeners and gardens of all sizes and descriptions.
 Visitors are always excited to see what can be done in small yards as well as the spectacle of large landscaping projects.

 We also are looking for volunteers to help us with garden recruitment, event promotion, and event logistics.